Realistic explosive detection dog training.

 Call now (Toll free) 877-903-3647.

 Can you see the bomb in this video?
-The bomb dog quickly locates the hidden explosive device and assumes the 'sit' position to alert the handler.
+Our bomb dog quickly locates the hidden explosive device and assumes the 'sit' position to alert the handler.

-We always have a great selection of bomb dogs for sale at our Florida facility - click here to visit our dog photo gallery page.
+We always have a great selection of bomb dogs available at our Florida facility - click here to visit our dog photo gallery page.